 Communities along the Gulf Coast, especially those situated along Louisiana’s Interstate 10 corridor, have come together this summer to address the increasing issue of improper yard waste disposal.
 Cities stretching from New Iberia to Lake Charles have enacted or strengthened regulations that penalize residents for improperly disposing of yard debris, such as grass clippings and garden waste, in public streets and storm drains.

-The city of Galveston, known for its historically challenging drainage system, has recently implemented an ordinance.
+The city of Galveston, known for its historically challenging drainage system, has recently implemented a similar ordinance.

 In New Iberia, the city council enacted a $500 fine, effective as of June, for individuals found sweeping or blowing yard waste into public areas, including storm drains.
 The ordinance implemented last month has faced some opposition.
 “We simply sent a letter, and it hasn’t made any impact,” stated Mayor Freddie DeCourte.
 “I believe our actions are challenging—quite extreme—but essential.”